Merril Sandoval: Navajo Code Talkers

 Sandoval was only a freshman in high school when he was first approached by United States Marine recruiters.
-His brother, Samuel Sandoval, enlisted.
+His brother, Samuel, enlisted.
 However, Sandoval's father, Julian Sandoval, insisted that Sandoval, who was then sixteen years old, was too young to join the Marines.
 Sandoval was allowed to join the Marines by his father one year later.
 He never worked with his brother, Samuel, who was also a code talker during the war.

 Sandoval boarded a train to Santa Fe, New Mexico, when he was 17 years old, where he enlisted in the United States Marine Corps in 1943.
 He completed boot camp in San Diego before being transferred to Camp Pendleton's Radio Communication School, where he was trained to become a code talker.

 He was initially sent to Hawaii by the Marines.
 Throughout World War II, Sandoval served with both the 2nd and 5th Marine Divisions.
 Sandoval's main mission was to remain behind the front lines in order to translate reports from two-man code talker teams in other parts of the battlefield.
 He then sent the messages, which were encoded in Navajo, back to United States commanders who were based on Hawaii.
 He also had the responsibility of passing orders to Marines on the front lines.

 Sandoval saw action in Iwo Jima, Saipan and Allied occupied Japan.
 During the Battle of Iwo Jima, Sandoval's landing craft was hit by enemy fire.
 He and his radio company were thrown into the Pacific Ocean.
 He managed to swim approximately 100 yards to the Iwo Jima beach, where he survived a constant barrage of shelling by the Japanese for the next twenty-four hours.

 Sandoval was honorably discharged from the military in March 1946 as a U.S. Marine corporal.
 He returned to the United States in order to finish high school.
 Sandoval and other Code Talkers were ordered to keep their work in the Pacific a secret following the war.
 His own family did not learn about the importance of his missions until information concerning the Navajo Code Talkers was declassified in 1968.